AdamIzydorczyk/adamizydorczyk.github.io/_posts/2022-08-30-random-values-from-postgresql-in-intervals.md

 Execution Time: 31.714 ms
 ```

-As you can see the queries complexity differences are significant.
+As can be seen the queries complexity differences are significant.

-### Invocation
+### Call in code

 ```kotlin
 fun findRandomBySeed(seed: Double): List<Test> =